blacklightpy/vaultofknowledge/🗃️ Unorganized/General Notes/Logic - my Philosophy.md

 # Formal Example

-A system is described by
+A system is described by #todo

 # Proof that the whole universe cannot be defined by logic
 The state of the system expands as new perspectives enter the system